-In an emergency situation, it doesn’t matter if you’ve equipped employees with the latest smartphone, the fastest laptops, or dropped gigabit fiber into their homes.
+In the face of unanticipated events, it doesn’t matter if you’ve equipped employees with the latest smartphone, the fastest laptops or dropped gigabit fiber into their homes.
 All of the technology in the world won’t keep your workflow moving if an employee can’t remember his or her VPN password.

 That’s why business continuity plans that make provisions for the capacity, security, and access tools that employees need for remote work must also adequately account for another critical element: The employees themselves.

 It’s easy to fixate on the technology layer in a continuity plan.
 But the full benefit of that plan won’t be realised without employee training and education, collaboration tools, and enhanced communication between the help desk and remote workers, both novice and experienced.

 What started as a short-term fix is already looking like a longer-term solution than most companies originally anticipated.
 So, whether you’re scaling up your remote workforce or reassessing your program, you can improve the return on your investment by focusing on three key people priorities that will put your remote workers more at ease, even as the chaos of a crisis situation grows.

 Give them the guardrails they need to succeed

 A lack of training or the absence of an instruction manual is by far the most significant problem facing employees who work remotely.
 Organisations need to take an omnichannel approach that can accommodate the various learning styles and different levels of tech savvy among employees.